In tough and stressful times, being resilient requires more than bouncing back

-In the past I have not been fond of the word resilience.
-For me it conjured up connotations of bracing against, bearing down, facing off, toughing out, putting up with.
+In the past I have not been fond of the word resilience when it comes to discussing mental wellness.
+For me it conjured up connotations of bracing against, bearing down, putting up with or toughing it out.

 To me this is about taking stock, accepting the truth of where you are – acknowledging the pain, the loss, the desperation, the shock, the fear, the despair, the anger – fully acknowledging, and being with the full catastrophe taking place in your outer and inner life.

-Without doing this skillfully, how can we move forward with any sense of true understanding and transformational personal growth that can come from the raw honesty of facing the moment exactly as it is?
+Now as easy as this may sound for some, this acceptance requires skill, practice and patience.
+Without skillfully taking stock, how are you to move forward with any sense of true understanding and transformational personal growth that can come from the raw honesty of facing the moment exactly as it is?

-Right now, we are all finding our way forward in this forever changed world, and there will be pain and loss, and fear and grief.
-There will come a time that we owe it to ourselves to resile, to draw back, to rest, and to take stock of how we feel.
+Right now, we are all finding our way forward in this forever changed world, and there will be stress, pain loss, grief and fear.
+There will also come a time that we owe it to ourselves to resile, to rest, and to take stock of how we feel.
 Only then, after honouring the complex landscape of who we are and what we have lived through, can we begin to look toward the second part of what it means to be resilient – moving forward.

 What do you need right now?
 How can you start to acknowledge fully all that you have experienced over the past few weeks?
 How can you take stock, resile, and then accept?

-Only then can we learn, grow, and move forward with the kind of unshakable determination and compassion that comes from being with our full experience with openness, curiosity and care.
+Once you have acknowledged this, only then can you learn, grow, and move forward with a presence of unshakable determination and compassion.
+This comes from being with the full experience, with an attitude of openness, curiosity and care.